 Native Perennial Flowering Times: We want to extend the beauty of your garden for as much of the year as possible.
 That's why we've created a bloom chart!
 Now, you can strategically and easily select plants for your garden so something is in bloom all throughout the spring, summer and fall.

-Below you will find information and lists on deer tolerant native plants, and also the plants they like to eat best.
-Deer have wonderful appetites and when hungry will eat whatever is available.
+Deer tolerant & favorite native plants: Deer have wonderful appetites and when hungry will eat whatever is available.
 However, deer display preferences for some species over others.
 We have separated our plants into three categories: the most palatable plants, plants deer occasionally eat and the plants rarely eat.
 Please remember some plants will be eaten, even if they are on the list of rarely eaten plants.
 That means with a lot of deer around and not enough food they will be bold enough to come into the garden and eat these plants first.
 Deer plant preferences will depend on where you live and how many deer there are.
 The reverse can be true too.
 Plants on the list of usually eaten plants may never be used as food on your property if there is plenty of other food available.
 For example, Amanda's Garden has only lost plants to deer one time over a 20-year period.
 A block of potted trillium was eaten late in the summer.
 We do not have problem here because there is plenty of food in this area, although there are a lot of deer, they have never eaten plants around our home.
 This list was put together from both field experience and research.
 Deer plant preferences will depend on where you live and the density of deer.
 If you have had different experiences with deer eating something on the rarely-eaten list, please let us know so we can update our list.
 Click on the links below to see the lists.
 Click on the links below to see the lists.

 Sunny ground covers: Do you have vast lawn areas or areas under newly planted trees and shrubs that you want to plant?
 When you are just staring a garden or you don't have a lot of trees or your trees and shrubs are small, a sun loving ground cover may be your best option.
 Ground covers are not only lovely to look at but fill a need by holding soil in place and keeping weeds out.
 You can use them where you can't or don't want to mow.
 This would include hills or vast open areas that would be too cumbersome to mow, and you'll save fuel too.
 Using a native ground cover provides more habitat potential than grass or non-native ground covers.
 What you plant does matter.
 When planning your bed, remember that planting masses of more than one kind of plant provides more potential habitat than planting a monoculture.
 Sunny areas are opportunities to provide nectar and pollen for butterflies, bees and other insects.
 You can also enjoy a very colorful garden.
 Below is a list of great sunny ground cover plants.
 To find out more information about each plant, visit our online store.